 The Plan is available to all permanent Port employees on a voluntary basis.
 Each employee may elect to participate by signing a participation agreement that specifies the amount of the deferral and the investment options selected by the participant.
 Plan participants can choose to make contributions on a pre-tax basis to the traditional 457, and after-tax basis to the Roth 457, or a combination of the two contribution options.
-The Plan currently utilizes one investment administrator: Empower Retirement (Empower).
+The Plan currently utilizes one investment administrator: Empower.
 Each participant pays for administrative services provided by Empower through an administrative fee based on Plan assets and an investment management fee based on a percentage established by each mutual fund company and the Port's Stable Value Fund.
 Participants are reimbursed any revenue share fees paid for a particular fund.

-All amounts of compensation deferred under the Plan, all property and rights purchased with such amounts, and all income attributable to such amounts, property and rights are held by the Plan in trust through Wells Fargo Bank for the exclusive benefit of the participants or beneficiaries, and are not subject to the claims of the Port's creditors.
-Investment options are monitored by the Committee, which is comprised of seven voting members - the Port's Director of Human Resources, the Port's Chief Financial Officer, and five other members appointed by the Port's Director of Human Resources or the Port's Chief Financial Officer may also appoint up to two alternate members.
+All amounts of compensation deferred under the Plan, all property and rights purchased with such amounts, and all income attributable to such amounts, property and rights are held by the Plan in trust through Great-West Trust Company, LLC, for the exclusive benefit of the participants or beneficiaries, and are not subject to the claims of the Port's creditors.
+Investment options are monitored by the Committee, which is comprised of seven voting members - the Port's Director of Human Resources, the Port's Chief Financial Officer, and five other members appointed by the Port's Director of Human Resources or the Port's Chief Financial Officer.
+The Port's Director of Human Resources or the Port's Chief Financial Officer may also appoint up to two alternate members.